brandur/sorg/content/passages-drafts/002-japan.md

 interesting country on Earth.

-I had the privilege of visiting a variety of its sights -- everything from its dense urban jungles to some of its most beautiful wild areas.
-This edition turned out to be a little long so I've split it into two, with the next part coming in early 2018.
+I had the privilege of visiting a variety of its sights -- everything from dense urban jungles to beautiful wild areas.
+This letter turned out to be a little long, so I've split it into two parts, with the next coming in early 2018.

 As usual, you can unsubscribe instantly [by clicking here][unsubscribe], but I hope you don't.
 Thanks for